-- >> at twenty weeks (approximately) for a pre-birth meeting - >> at twenty-six weeks (approximately) for a review meeting - >> around thirty weeks for a final review meeting - >> if the decision is made that it wouldn't be safe enough for your baby to go home with you, then plan meeting should be held by about thirty-two weeks.
+- >> At twenty weeks (approximately) for a pre-birth meeting - >> At twenty-six weeks (approximately) for a review meeting - >> Around thirty weeks for a final review meeting - If the decision is made that it wouldn't be safe enough for your baby to go home with you, then the Department will make an application to the court for an order to be made.
+In this case, a care plan meeting should be held by about thirty-two weeks.